Code-Institute-Submissions/MS1-Portfolio-4/README.md

 ## Credits

 -   The Contact form was copied from Stefan Rusu – codepen
--   The Hover effect over the images was taken from https://www.w3schools.com
+-   The Hover effect on the images was taken from https://www.w3schools.com
 -   I took inspiration and ideas from this websites https://kingstudio.ro/demos/mnml/index6.html and https://www.marioferrarini.com/
 -   All content in the "works"  "Home" and “Project” sections were written by me.
 -   All images were created and provided by Juan Pablo Tazzioli.